KareemAlaa1/project-management/README.md

 **Key advantages:**

 - **Native Integration**: Seamlessly integrates with the existing Filament admin panel architecture
-- **Consistency**: Follows the same patterns used throughout the project (e.g., ProjectUsers, TaskAssignments)
+- **Consistency**: Follows the same patterns used throughout the project
 - **Built-in Features**: Leverages Filament's built-in authorization, validation, and UI components
 - **Less Code**: Significantly less boilerplate compared to custom API controllers
 - **Maintainability**: Easier to maintain as it follows the project's established conventions